akeneo/pim-helpcenter/content/md/first-steps/manage-families.md

 ## Delete a family variant (_since 2.2_)

 ::: warning
-A family variant can be deleted if there is no [product model](/articles/what-about-products-variants.html#what-is-a-product-model) for this family variant, else there is an error message.
+**A family variant can be deleted if it does not contain any [product model](/articles/what-about-products-variants.html#what-is-a-product-model)**.
+If it has product models, an error message will be displayed.
+You will have to delete those products to be able to delete your family variant.
 :::

 1. In `Settings/Families`, choose a family and open the `Variants` tab